dlsu-lscs/lscs-core-api/README.md

 ### GET `/authenticate?provider=google`

 - the main authentication endpoint that will redirect users to google authentication page
+    - NOTE: only emails with `@dlsu.edu.ph` domain are able to authenticate.

 - example `response` (assuming already authenticated with Google):
 ```json